jmettraux/aac_magic/src/_descriptions_in.md

 A crown of light, some casters use it to light their tables at night.

 By default, it is static.
-For 1 extra WP, it can me threaded so that it follows something (a head for example).
+For 1 extra CP, it can me threaded so that it follows something (a head for example).

 ## Gold Hand